-When clearing balances from the GA variance account, distributors must establish a separate rate rider included in the delivery component of the bill that would apply prospectively to non-RPP customers.
-Effective in 2017, the billing determinant and all the rate riders for the GA will be calculated on an energy basis (kWhs) regardless of the billing determinant used for distribution rates for the particular class.
-The rate generator model contains a new Tab 6.
-GA calculation that will calculate the GA rate riders on an energy basis.
+When clearing balances from the GA variance account, distributors must establish a separate rate rider included in the delivery component of the bill that would apply prospectively to non-RPP Class B customers.
+Effective in 2017, the billing determinant and all the rate riders for the GA were calculated on an energy basis (kWhs) regardless of the billing determinant used for distribution rates for the particular class.